claudiodekker/inertia-laravel-testing/README.md

 ```

 > **NOTE**: We recommend to only use this assertion when you're using [asset versioning](https://inertiajs.com/asset-versioning),
-> which is disabled by default on a new Inertia installation.
+> which is disabled by default on a fresh Inertia installation.

 ### `has`
 #### Basic Usage